CDCgov/phdi/docs/rl_sql_postmortem.md

 - The test data we used initially did not include any single quotes and the test data that uncovered this issue included a single quote by accident; we were lucky this was discovered at all!

 ## Resolution
 We added functionality to sanitize the SQL queries ([#512](https://app.zenhub.com/workspaces/dibbs-63f7aa3e1ecdbb0011edb299/issues/gh/cdcgov/phdi/512)), moving from raw SQL statements like "SELECT * FROM table;" to using [SQL composition](https://realpython.com/prevent-python-sql-injection/#passing-safe-query-parameters) to pass in parameters for the queries as [Literals](https://www.psycopg.org/docs/sql.html#psycopg2.sql.Literal).
-This took a little extra time because of the specifics of our queries, i.e., jsonb queries in necessitate a lot of single quotes.
+This took a little extra time because of the specifics of our queries, i.e., jsonb queries necessitate a lot of single quotes.

 Future resolutions/bigger picture items to consider:
 - How can we handle switching languages/contexts both in development and code review?